scottslowe/weblog/content/post/2018-04-30-updated-look-at-multi-platform-toolbelt.md

 * _TaskPaper-formatted text files for task management:_ I've adopted the TaskPaper format for using plain text files for task management.
 Obviously I'm not using Sublime Text but Visual Studio Code instead, along with the Todo+ extension.

-* _Firefox and Firefox Sync:_ For web browsing, I'm using [Mozilla Firefox][link-8] and Firefox Sync across Linux, OS X, iOS, and Android.
+* _Firefox and Firefox Sync:_ For web browsing, I'm using [Mozilla Firefox][link-8] and Firefox Sync across Linux, macOS, iOS, and Android.
 I'll occasionally use [Google Chrome][link-18] as needed.

 * _1Password X:_ In the past, I had to look at other password managers (like [Enpass][link-19]) because Agile Bits didn't have any Linux support for [1Password][link-9].
 With the introduction of 1Password X (including a Firefox extension!), I'm sticking with 1Password as my password manager.